tyea/erot13/README.md

 ## Installation

-Just include the `erot13.js` script somewhere on your webpage like so:
+Just include the `erot13.js` script somewhere on your webpage, like so:

 	<script src="/js/erot13.js"></script>